Electronic RCT System

 Revised procedures for Tax Clearance in respect of Public Service Contracts, Grants, Subsidies and similar type payments (Department of Finance Circulars 43/2006 and 44/2006) (PDF, 30KB) - Updated 26th July 2012

 It is important that you are aware of your tax obligations.
 Contractors are obliged to register for all the appropriate taxes such as Income Tax, (if an individual), Corporation Tax (if a company), Value Added Tax (VAT) or Employer's PAYE/PRSI.
-Find out more about your tax obligations.
+Contractors should familiarise themselves with the Tax Obligations of Resident Principal and Subcontractors engaged in construction work in the Republic of Ireland (PDF, 482KB).
+Contractors can also find out more about their tax obligations in Business & Self Assessment.

 Determining employment status of workers

-When a principal contractor takes on a worker in the construction sector they must first establish whether the worker is an employee or self-employed as a subcontractor.
-Guidelines on determining the correct employment status of a worker are provided in the Code of Practice for Determining Employment or Self-Employment Status of Individuals (PDF, 241KB).
+When a Principal Contractor engages a worker in the construction sector they must first establish whether the worker is an employee or self-employed as a subcontractor.
+Guidelines on determining the correct employment status of a worker are provided in the Code of Practice for Determining Employment or Self-Employment Status of Individuals (PDF, 325KB).

 Relevant Contracts Tax (RCT)